Over 138 cr COVID-19 vaccine doses provided to States, UTs so far: Centre | Law-Order

 Over 138 cr COVID-19 vaccine doses provided to States, UTs so far: Centre

-More than 138 crore COVID-19 vaccine doses have been provided to States and Union Territories so far informed the Ministry of Health and Family Welfare (MoHFW) on Thursday.
+Over 138 crore COVID-19 vaccines have been provided to states and union territories so far under the nationwide vaccination drive, said the Union Health Ministry on Friday.

 - Country: